MalcolmSlaney/python_auditory_toolbox/README.md

 and Josh McDermott's
 ([Model Metamers Paper](https://www.nature.com/articles/s41593-023-01442-0)) labs.

 You can include the python_auditory_toolbox in your work in several ways.
-Via the Python package installer
+Via the Python package installer:

 	pip install python_auditory_toolbox

-From GitHub at
+From GitHub at:

 	https://github.com/MalcolmSlaney/python_auditory_toolbox

-Or see the toolbox in action (with pretty pictures) via Colab at
+Or see the toolbox in action (with pretty pictures) via Colab at:

 	https://colab.research.google.com/drive/1JGm24f1kOBl-EmtscJck58LGgWkfWGO8?usp=sharing

 ## Note